dbrimley/dbrimley.github.io/_posts/2015-12-16-hazelcast-ldap-security.md

 #### Initialize

-Hazelcast first calls the initialize method, this called when the client connection is detected.
+Hazelcast first calls the initialize method when the client connection is detected.

 Hazelcast passes 4 classes.

 1. **Subject** : Is the class that will be populated with Principals (e.g. Roles) upon successful login.
 2. **CallbackHandler** : Is used to retrieve the Credentials passed by the client.